FAQ: Frequently Asked Questions

 What is green burial and how does it differ from traditional burial methods?

-What does the $3000 green burial service at Endswell include?
+What does the Green Burial service at Endswell include?

-The $3000 green burial service at Endswell covers all essentials needed for a natural burial.
-This includes the provision of a biodegradable casket or shroud, the burial plot within our sustainably managed green cemetery, and all necessary coordination and handling.
+The green burial service at Endswell covers all essentials needed for a natural burial.
+This includes 24/7 support, transportation to Endswell, cold storage instead of embalming, all paperwork and governmental reporting, death certificate preparation, an obituary, coordination with and delivery to the cemetery.
 Our price transparency guarantees that families receive comprehensive care without hidden costs.

 How does Endswell Funeral Home promote environmental sustainability with its burial services?